SolidHal/noisedeck/README.md

-the rpi zero 2 w is ran so its usb is in gadget mode, so it tells the ipad it is an ethernet device. so you can setup a local network and ssh directly from the ipad to the rpi without using wifi this leaves the wifi chipset useful for other things
+the rpi zero 2 w is ran so its usb is in gadget mode, so it tells the ipad it is an ethernet device. with this you can setup a local network and ssh directly from the ipad to the rpi without using wifi this leaves the wifi chipset useful for other things

 ## Size constraints